goar5670/test-npm-publish/Code Style Guidelines.md

 # JavaScript Code Style Guidelines

-Coding conventions ar style guidelines for programming.
+Coding conventions are style guidelines for programming.
 They typically cover:

 * Naming and declaration rules for variables and functions.
 * Rules for the use of white space, indentation, and comments.